henrysouchien/risk_module/Readme.md

 ### Portfolio Risk Summary

-The system generates comprehensive risk reports including:
+The system generates actionable risk insights including:

-- **Volatility Analysis**: Portfolio and individual position volatility
+- **Volatility Analysis**: Understand your portfolio's risk level to make informed allocation decisions
-- **Factor Exposures**: Market, momentum, value, and industry factor betas
+- **Factor Exposures**: See your market bets to decide if you want to hedge or adjust exposures
-- **Risk Decomposition**: Variance attribution by factor and position
+- **Risk Decomposition**: Identify what's driving your risk to focus your management efforts
-- **Concentration Analysis**: Herfindahl index and position concentration
+- **Concentration Analysis**: Check your diversification to decide if you need more positions
-- **Risk Limit Monitoring**: Automated checking against defined limits
+- **Risk Limit Monitoring**: Stay within your comfort zone to avoid unpleasant surprises

 ### Single Stock Profile

-Individual stock analysis provides:
+Individual stock analysis helps you make better buy/sell decisions by providing:

-- **Factor Regression**: Multi-factor regression diagnostics
+- **Factor Regression**: Understand how market forces affect this stock to make informed decisions
-- **Risk Metrics**: Volatility, beta, and idiosyncratic risk
+- **Risk Metrics**: See the stock's risk profile to decide if it fits your portfolio
-- **Factor Contributions**: Detailed factor exposure breakdown
+- **Factor Contributions**: Identify what's driving the stock's performance to assess its role
-- **Peer Comparison**: Relative performance vs. factor proxies
+- **Peer Comparison**: Compare against similar stocks to make better relative value decisions

 ## 🔧 Advanced Usage